-Even if your website has one of the best eCommerce designs, it won’t make up for a complicated checkout page or confusing product categories.
+Even the coolest, slickest, or most expensive eCommerce designs won’t make up for a complicated checkout process or confusing product categories.

 Similarly, bad product images can be just as harmful for your shop as not having a social media presence or not having SEO taken care of.